djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 Tech
 ----

-I've built, scrapped and started from scratch with gwenbell.com dozens of times.
-I built the current version of the site using Docpad, with [Node.js](http://nodejs.org/).
+All my work is with real-time web apps, including this site.
+I built the current version of this site with [DocPad](http://github.com/gwenbell/docpad.gwenbell.com).

 I code in [Jade](http://jade-lang.com/), CoffeeScript and partially in [Markdown](http://daringfireball.net/projects/markdown/).

 I host the site on a shared private VPS.
+Now that I've used a VPS, I can't imagine doing it any other way.

+I welcome your [pull requests](http://github.com/gwenbell/docpad.gwenbell.com) for any errors or omissions you discover on this site.